njkim/grave-project/README.md

 Postgres tables created and data imported

-The original csv table is recreated from joining tables in Postgres
+The original csv table was recreated from joining tables in Postgres

+GeoServer has been installed and running locally